-- 'foreign' Automake will check for only those things which are absolutely required for proper operations.
+- foreign Automake will check for only those things that are absolutely required for proper operations.
 For instance, whereas GNU standards dictate the existence of a NEWS file, it will not be required in this mode.
-The name comes from the fact that Automake is intended to be used for GNU programs; these relaxed rules are not the standard mode of operation. - 'gnu' Automake will check-as much as possible-for compliance to the GNU standards for packages.
-This is the default. - 'gnits' Automake will check for compliance to the as-yet-unwritten Gnits standards.
+The name comes from the fact that Automake is intended to be used for GNU programs; these relaxed rules are not the standard mode of operation. - gnu Automake will check-as much as possible-for compliance to the GNU standards for packages.
+This is the default. - gnits Automake will check for compliance to the as-yet-unwritten Gnits standards.
 These are based on the GNU standards, but are even more detailed.
 Unless you are a Gnits standards contributor, it is recommended that you avoid this option until such time as the Gnits standard is actually published (which may never happen).

-For more information on the precise implications of the strictness level, see Chapter 20 [Gnits], page 80.
+See Chapter 20 [Gnits], page 81, for more information on the precise implications of the strictness level.

-Automake also has a special "cygnus" mode which is similar to strictness but handled differently.
-This mode is useful for packages which are put into a "Cygnus" style tree (e.g., the GCC tree).
-For more information on this mode, see Chapter 21 [Cygnus], page 81.
+Automake also has a special "cygnus" mode that is similar to strictness but handled differently.
+This mode is useful for packages that are put into a "Cygnus" style tree (e.g., the GCC tree).
+See Chapter 21 [Cygnus], page 82, for more information on this mode.